WafiSolutions/AbpApps/README.md

 ## ✅ Final Outcome

+After completing these steps, your ABP application will have a fully functioning AI assistant powered by Semantic Kernel.

+![Demo](/etc/img/chat_sample.gif)

-The Semantic Kernel integration can be accessed through the `/askai` endpoint.
+The AI interface can be accessed through the `/askai` endpoint in your web application.
+When users send questions to this endpoint, the system:

+1. Processes the natural language query
+2. Determines which registered plugins can fulfill the request
+3. Calls the appropriate application services through the plugins
+4. Returns formatted results to the user

 Here are some example interactions:

-![Demo](/etc/img/chat_sample.gif)

 #### Example 1: Employee List Query